• Skip to primary navigation

 2 small white bowls with red fruit and brown crisp topping with vanilla ice cream.
 The baking dish with the remaining portions is in the background.

-• rolled oats – They are kind of rustic looking, aren’t they?
-You can also use quick oats, which make more of a crumble rather than a crisp.
-Buy certified oats to make sure it is gluten-free.
+• Rolled oats – They are kind of rustic looking, aren’t they?
+You can also use quick oats, making more of a crumble than a crisp.

-• almond flour – You can use almond meal.
-The texture will be quite similar but the nutty taste of the almonds will be a little more prominent.
-We also tested this recipe with oat flour if you need it to be nut-free.
+• Almond flour or almond meal – The texture will be quite similar, but the nutty taste of the almonds will be a little more prominent in the meal.

-• coconut sugar – We chose coconut sugar instead of white sugar or brown sugar.
-And the reason is simple and not at all health-related. 🙂 Coconut sugar has a subtle caramel taste which gives the crisp a speculoos kind of flavor.
+• Coconut sugar – It has a subtle caramel taste, which gives the crisp a speculoos or biscoff kind of flavor.
 If you haven’t tried it, you should.
-It certainly brings this gluten-free crisp to the next level.
+It certainly brings it to the next level.

 A white baking dish with red fruity sauce and brown crisp up close with a serving spoon in the middle

-My mom always told me to wash the strawberries with the leaves on for two reasons.
+Washing: My mom always told me to wash the strawberries with the leaves on for two reasons.
 One, so that the dirt will not get into the strawberries.
-Two, if you take the leaves out the strawberries will taste watery 🙂 So I do it as she told me to do.
-First wash, then take the leaves out.
+Two, if you take the leaves out the strawberries will taste watery 🙂 So I did it as she told me to do.
+First, wash, then take the leaves out.
 Well, I am my mother’s daughter.

-How to hull strawberries?
-I use a knife, angle it close to the stem, push the knife gently in and turn the strawberry.
-This strawberry huller* makes things extra easy or you can use this straw trick.
+Hulling: I use a knife, angle it close to the stem, push the knife gently in, and turn the strawberry.
+This strawberry huller* makes things extra easy, or you can use this straw trick.

-Bake it in a pre-heated oven of 350 Fahrenheit (180 degrees Celsius) for at least 20 minutes or until the fruit softens and bubbles on the side, and the crisp topping is crunchy enough but not yet brown.
-And what to serve with it?
-It is easy.
-VANILLA ICE CREAM or whipped cream!
-Enjoy!
+5. Bake it in a preheated oven of 350 Fahrenheit (ca. 177 °C) for at least 20 minutes.
+The fruit should soften and be bubbly on the side.
+The crisp topping is crunchy enough but not yet brown.

 A white rectangle baking dish from above with brown crumb-like topping and red sauces peaking out of it.
 It is topped with one scoop of vanilla ice cream